 This means that for every small change you make, you need to completely redeploy the package and then use your browser to validate the changes.
 Fortunately, there is an easier way to pickup changes while developing your extension.

-While working on your extension, you can add a the properrty baseUri to your JSON manifest file.
+While working on your extension, you can add a the property baseUri to your JSON manifest file.
 If this property is not present, all your files will be loaded from VSTS or TFS.
 When you add this property, you override the default location of your assets.
 By letting this property point to your local host you can serve the files locally and your extension will load them into the context of VSTS or TFS.

 Take for example the following portion of a manifest: